geomesa/geomesa-nifi/README.md

 Property                  | Description
 ---                       | ---
-Mode                      | Ingest arbitrary files with `Converter` mode, or GeoAvro with `Avro` mode SftName                   | The SimpleFeatureType to use, if the SimpleFeatureType is already on the classpath (see above).
+Mode                      | Ingest arbitrary files with `Converter` mode, or GeoAvro with `Avro` mode SftName                   | The SimpleFeatureType to use, if the SimpleFeatureType is already on the classpath (see below).
 Takes precedence over `SftSpec`
-SftSpec                   | Define a SimpleFeatureType via TypeSafe config or GeoTools specification string FeatureNameOverride       | Override the SimpleFeatureType name ConverterName             | The converter to use, if the converter is already on the classpath (see above).
+SftSpec                   | Define a SimpleFeatureType via TypeSafe config or GeoTools specification string FeatureNameOverride       | Override the SimpleFeatureType name ConverterName             | The converter to use, if the converter is already on the classpath (see below).
 Takes precedence over `ConverterSpec`
 ConverterSpec             | Define a converter via TypeSafe config ConverterErrorMode        | Override the converter error mode (`skip-bad-records` or `raise-errors`) BatchSize                 | The number of flow files that will be processed in a single batch